CONNEX-AB-Delivery-System/DS-PackageHandlingTruck/README.md

 - remoteRun (Execute a jar deployed on your Brick)
 - deployAndRun (Deploy & Execute from your Computer the program that you configured on the file: MANIFEST.MF)

-6) Open SCS software, type in IP of Truck, push Connect.
-After SCS shows it has been conected to Truck, type in command "run" and Truck will start to do things you developed.
-Once done, type in command "kill" to stop software on Truck.

 # Documenatation of system

 ## General information